webignition/unreliable.simplytestable.com/README.md

 Simulate unreliable HTTP services.
 Pseudo-randomly encounter HTTP errors and very long response times.

-Useful if you're application consumes HTTP resources and you need to test:
+Useful if your application consumes HTTP resources and you need to test:

 - how your application handles unexpected HTTP errors
 - how your application handles very long response times (does your application time